busterswt/lisaem/HowToBuildOnWindows.md

 git clone https://github.com/arcanebyte/lisaem.git
 ```

-This will download the latest LisaEm sources into new subfolder `LisaEm`.
+This will download the latest LisaEm sources into new subfolder `lisaem`.

 ## 4. Download and build the wxWidgets binaries
 Run the following commands in Cygwin:

 ```
-cd ~/LisaEm/scripts
+cd ~/lisaem/scripts
-./build-wx3.1.5-cygwin-windows.sh
+./build-wx3.2.7-cygwin-windows.sh
 ```

-This will download file `wxWidgets-3.1.5.tar.bz2` , expand it into subfolder `wxWidgets-3.1.5`, build it in subfolder `wxWidgets-3.1.5/build-msw`, install wxWidgets into folder `/usr/local/wx3.1.5-msw` and delete the temporary build folder above.
+This will download file `wxWidgets-3.2.7.tar.bz2` from https://github.com/wxwidgets/wxwidgets/releases , expand it into subfolder `wxWidgets-3.2.7`, build it in subfolder `wxWidgets-3.2.7/build-msw`, install wxWidgets into folder `/usr/local/wx3.2.7-msw` and delete the temporary build folder above.
 Upon success, it should print e.g. `Default config is msw-unicode-static-3.1`.

 ## 5. Build the LisaEm binaries
 Run the following commands in Cygwin:

 ```
-cd ~/LisaEm
+cd ~/lisaem
-./build.sh build
+./build.sh clean build
 ```

 This will compile and generate the LisaEm executable file `bin/lisaem.exe`, along with other tools in the same `bin` subfolder.